taz1003/PP2-BMI-Calculator/README.md

 - __Programmes & Libraries Used__
     1. __Chrome DevTools__
         - The built-in DevTools programme in the Chrome internet browser was used throughout the project to assist with
         responsiveness and styling of the website.
     2. __[Google Fonts](https://fonts.google.com/?preview.text=Welcome%20To%20Talent%20Knox!)__
         - Google Fonts were used to import the fonts 'Roboto' and 'Lato'.
     3. __[Font Awesome](https://fontawesome.com/)__
-        - Font Awesome kit was used on all pages to add icons for aesthetic and UX purposes.
+        - Font Awesome kit was used to add icons for aesthetic and UX purposes.
 The favicon was also created using this website.
     4. __[Gitpod](https://www.gitpod.io/)__
         - All the coding was done using Gitpod, also the terminal was used to commit to git and push to GitHub.
     5. __[GitHub](https://github.com/)__
         - GitHub was used to store all the coding after being pushed from Gitpod.
     6. __[W3C Markup Validation Service](https://validator.w3.org/#validate_by_input) & [W3 Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/)__
-        - W3C Markup Validator and W3 Jigsaw CSS Validator were used to test and validate the HTML and CSS coding of all the pages and their styles.
+        - W3C Markup Validator and W3 Jigsaw CSS Validator were used to test and validate the HTML and CSS.
     7. __[Javascript Validation Service](https://jshint.com/)__
         - Js Hint validation service was used to test and validate the javascript codes.
     8. __[Grammarly](https://app.grammarly.com/)__